Widgets

 Common Widget Configuration Options

 The following table denotes configuration options that are commonly shared by many widgets.
-As an example, this image shows the beginning of a configuration dialog containing some of these option:
+As an example, this image shows the beginning of a configuration dialog containing some of these options:

 Assessment Pie Chart Widget